rust-embedded/book/src/c-tips/index.md

 }

 // 0x7ffecb3511d0 0x7ffecb3511d4 0x7ffecb3511d2
-// Note ordering has been changed to y, z, y to improve packing.
+// Note ordering has been changed to x, z, y to improve packing.
 ```

 To ensure layouts that are interoperable with C, use `repr(C)`: